Epping (NSW)

 Table Chart PROFILE FAQ

-Epping features a more urban dwelling mix with significant apartment living
+Epping features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Epping's dwelling structure, as per the latest Census, consisted of 42.6% houses and 57.3% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
-Home ownership in Epping stood at 27.7%, with 29.4% of dwellings mortgaged and 42.9% rented.
-The median monthly mortgage repayment in the area was $2,600, while the median weekly rent was recorded at $500.
-Nationally, Epping's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Epping's dwelling structure, as per the latest Census, consisted of 42.6% houses and 57.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Epping was at 27.7%, similar to Sydney metro's level, with the remaining dwellings either mortgaged (29.4%) or rented (42.9%).
+The median monthly mortgage repayment in Epping was $2,600, higher than Sydney metro's average of $2,427.
+Median weekly rent in Epping was recorded at $500, compared to Sydney metro's figure of $470.
+Nationally, Epping's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing